m-voit/concepts-of-programming-languages/README.md

 ## Go

-- To run a local go files in Visual Studio code, use `Ctrl + F5` or open the debug menu and use `Start Without Debugging`.
+- To run local go files in Visual Studio code, use `Ctrl + F5` or open the debug menu and use `Start Without Debugging`.

 ## Seminar paper